-Even if you are a well established photographer, don’t hesitate to take a class at your local college.
-If you can't get some direct class time, take an online course.
+Even if you are a well-established photographer, don’t hesitate to take a class at your local college.
+If you can’t get some direct class time, take an online course.

 Picking up a good photography book would also be helpful.
 Don’t be shy about being self-taught.
 For example, Joe Capra, a Los Angeles based photographer specializing in ultra high definition (4K – 10K) time-lapse photography, says that he learned more in the field than behind the desk.

 Either way, you need to learn your trade and learn it well.
-Dive into your camera, learn the ins-and-outs, and how to edit photos after the shots.
+Dive into your camera, learn the ins and outs, and how to edit photos after the shots.
 Once you learn how to take a few good shots and develop your style, learn what your audience likes.

 If you don’t have an audience, now is a good time to start building your portfolio.

 Get to some local craft fairs or local shops that sell photos.
-The ones that really stand out and not appear as overly produced commercial photos are the types of photos you want to look for.
-Find out what is selling and what types of shots people tend to flock too.
+The ones that really stand out and do not appear as overly produced commercial photos are the types of photos you want to look for.
+Find out what is selling and what types of shots people tend to flock to.
 You must be involved in your trade to learn it.